chef/automate/HOW_THE_PIPELINE_WORKS.md

 - Log into the AWS chef-cd account using via Okta.
 You can then get high level information from AWS about the underlying AWS machines.
-The underying AWS instance ID can be found in the "Environment" tab of a given step.
+The underlying AWS instance ID can be found in the "Environment" tab of a given step.
 From here you can get high level information like monitoring data on the machine in question.